 Overview

-My name is Henry Birge-Lee.
 I am a research software engineer at Princeton University in the CS and ELE departments.
 I primarily work under professors Prateek Mittal and (now Princeton University provost) Jennifer Rexford on Internet security and privacy.
 I specialize in understanding and defending against cross-layer network attacks and have done extensive research on the Border Gateway Protocol (BGP).
 I am an inventor and key advocate of Multi-Perspective Issuance Corroboration (MPIC) which helps protect HTTPS connections from BGP attacks.
-MPIC is deployed by Let's Encrypt and Google Trust Services and will be required for all WebPKI certificate issuance on March 15, 2025.
-I am also a founder of the Open Multi-Perspective Issuance Corroboration Project (Open MPIC) which provides an open-source implementation of MPDV for use in the CA industry.
+MPIC helps secure the issuance of all ~8 million HTTPS certificates signed every day as it is mandated by the CA/Browser Forum.

 Impact